-The Company has established a robust governance framework for CCAR and ICAAP to ensure that all aspects of the methodology and capital adequacy assessment receive appropriate review by the designated management committees and the Board of Directors.
-The governance framework leverages established roles and responsibilities and committee charters for the global management of risk and incorporates enhancements based on additional requirements established by CCAR and ICAAP.
+The Company has established a robust governance framework for CCAR to ensure that all aspects of the methodology and capital adequacy assessment receive appropriate review by the designated management committees and the Board of Directors.
+The governance framework leverages established roles and responsibilities and committee charters for the global management of risk and incorporates enhancements to meet all additional requirements for CCAR.

-For additional information, see "Risk Management" in our 2022 Annual Report.
+For additional information, see "Risk Management" in our 2023 Annual Report.